 The modelling project process could include the selection of an existing model for a particular project, depending on the processes needed to be modelled, the data available and the data required by the model.
 In this step it is important to know what data are available, if they are complete and what to do about missing data.
 The identification and the testing of the assumptions of the model are required.
 A plan should be selected in order to test and evaluate the model i.e. under extreme conditions.
 Then, if the test-phase is satisfactory the calibration of the model takes place.
 To find out if a calibrated model could be considered as "good", the processes of validation and verification take place.
 The criterion for this is whether the model is capable of providing results comparable to field measurements not used in the calibration-phase.
-If a model is used to predict situations within the range of conditions used for validation, we could be more confident concerning the reliability of the predictions.
+If a model is used to predict situations within the range of conditions.
 Although the use of models should not include extrapolation for predictions and scenario analyses, this is exactly the reason for modelling.